 Small business owners generally don’t have big bucks to retain employees with pricey perks.
 But never fear—you can reward employees without sacrificing your sanity or your profit.
 Check out these creative ways to reward employees effectively and affordably:

-ESBHR Podcast Interview: People Management Tips– Employee Loyalty and Retention (20 min, 38 sec) Are employee retention and employee loyalty non-existent within your company?
+Are employee retention and employee loyalty non-existent within your company?
 Do you need tips on how to build employee loyalty?
-The podcast The Loyalty Factor , “People Management Tips — Employee Loyalty and Retention” featuring Dianne Durkin will help you to […]
+The podcast The Loyalty Factor , “People Management Tips — Employee Loyalty and Retention” featuring Dianne Durkin will help you to recognize why employee engagement and employee loyalty is critical for your business.
+You’ll get […]

 Has this happened to you: you hire a great employee, invest time, energy and company resources into training, only to learn that your employee has found another opportunity after less than one year?
 Are there ways that you can be proactive and reduce staff turnover?